infinitethoughts7/Fashion-Recommentdation-System/README.md

 # Fashion-Recommentdation-System
-This ML Model will recommend products based on the input of the buyer
+This ML Model will recommend products based on the input of the user